-The mission of the Denver Health Doctoral Psychology Internship Program is to produce highly skilled doctoral-level clinicians with a strong professional identity as psychologists.
+In 2007, the official job title was changed from "Psychology Intern" to "Psychology Resident" to promote recognition within a medical setting of the extensive prior clinical training our program participants have had prior to starting at Denver Health.
+We produce highly skilled doctoral-level clinicians with a strong professional identity as psychologists.
 We provide outstanding clinical training and supervision in a safety net healthcare system.
 We have a strong track record of consistently producing highly effective health service psychologists who are valued members of health care organizations.
-In addition to active learning through a core clinical curriculum that includes psychotherapy, psychological assessment, and acute psychopathology, psychology interns develop an early career area of expertise through participation in collaborative care with other professionals.
-The internship is highly experiential, with interns immersed as fully functioning clinicians on interdisciplinary teams providing comprehensive care to diverse, traditionally underserved populations.
+In addition to active learning through a core clinical curriculum that includes psychotherapy, psychological assessment, and acute psychopathology, psychology residents develop an early career area of expertise through participation in collaborative care with other professionals.
+The internship is highly experiential, with residents immersed as fully functioning clinicians on interdisciplinary teams providing comprehensive care to diverse, traditionally underserved populations.
 The atmosphere of the internship program and of the overall organization is conducive to training and learning.

-The mission of the Psychology Internship Program is facilitated considerably by the rich, vibrant environment provided by Denver Health as a teaching affiliate of the University of Colorado School of Medicine.
+The mission and vision of the Psychology Internship Program is facilitated considerably by the rich, vibrant environment provided by Denver Health as a teaching affiliate of the University of Colorado School of Medicine.
 Denver Health is a large, integrated health care system that is a national model for high-quality efficient care and is Colorado's largest safety net institution by a wide margin.
 Denver Health's long tradition of community involvement, civic responsibility, and professional excellence are reflected in the institution's mission to: